Dollar Tree Christmas Village Update with Paint

 The small spray shelter comes in a handy pouch with the directions attached.

-Tape Small Pieces to Turntable
+Tape Small Pieces to the Turntable

 Before painting, I used a small piece of duct tape to secure the Christmas village building to the turntable.
 The tape was left in place for each of the remaining village pieces.

-Using the turntable really makes this job quick and easy!
+Using the turntable makes this job quick and easy!
 NOTE: I started with the flow control dialed back and increased it slightly after I saw the width of my spray pattern.

-After spraying a couple of the Christmas village pieces, you can see there is a small amount of over spray on the turntable, but very little on the bottom of the spray shelter itself.
+After spraying a couple of the Christmas village pieces, you can see there is a small amount of overspray on the turntable but very little on the bottom of the spray shelter itself.
 That is because of the flow control I chose.

 Using Natural Elements with Christmas Village Decor